-This was probably our biggest, certainly our most accomplished wedding yet.
-Jesse, as I’ve said, is Queen of The Itinerary.
+Jess, as you know, is Queen of The Itinerary.
 Everyone knows where they need to be, and when, and with what.
 There’s a checklist.
 Sibling mockery aside, it sure takes the stress out of the whole thing.
 Weddings are a herculean operation.
 There are a lot of tasks and timings and temperatures, a lot of stuff required, an awful lot that could go wrong.
-There's nothing worse than realising you're on a job without chicken wire or adhesive tack.
-We had a fleet of four vehicles for this one including a large hire van and we drove like politicians, in stately convoy, rumbling down the winding country lanes of the Cotswolds, but piled high with branches rather than briefcases, and with louder music.
+There's nothing worse than realising you're on a job without chicken wire or tack.
+We had a fleet of four vehicles including a large hire van and we drove like politicians, in stately convoy, rumbling down the winding country lanes of the Cotswolds, but piled high with branches rather than briefcases, and with louder music.
 Itineraries and checklists duly acknowledged, all went off without a hitch.
 (If you discount Google maps trying to send the van half a mile down a bramble-swollen public footpath, which was a pretty interesting detour.)